Meditation Teacher Academy

 - The 150-hour Meditation Foundation Course is a self-paced, distance learning and personal practice course which will guide you in an extensive study in the theory, history, and practice of mindfulness and meditation.
 The course is taught earn through reading requirements, online programming, a 10-part live teleseries, report writing, research, attendance at various programs local to the student, and open book exams.
 The teleseries consists of ten 1–2 hour teleconferences over a three-month period - recorded so students can go at their own pace and easily make up missed calls.
 This course can be started anytime.
 The average student needs from 3-6 months to complete this Course.

 - The 50-hour, Teacher Training Intensive is an 8-day 50-hour Course in Sedona, Arizona.
-The Intensive is an immersion into a meditation retreat as well as an intensive practical training in teaching meditation.
+The Intensive is a meditation retreat featuring intensive practical training in teaching meditation and mindfulness.
 The intensive incorporates secular, non-religious meditation practices, education about the effects of acute and chronic stress on the body and mind, restorative yoga and other movement practices (no experience required, all body types welcome), brain science lectures, facilitated discussions and exercises, and deep connection with peers.
 There's even a half-day free for a hike with others or alone.
 There are modules addressing the business of meditation including marketing, public relations, and public speaking.
-The Intensive is offered in Sedona, Arizona.
+Upcoming dates: